 Most of the net foreign currency remeasurement (loss) gain from financing activities was caused by the volatility of the U.S. dollar on unhedged intercompany loan positions as disclosed in note 6.
 The income related to defined benefit plans includes expected returns on defined benefit plan assets, partially offset by interest cost on defined benefit plan obligations.
-We recognized \$13.0 million of other income related to the disgorgement of disallowed trading profits from Goldman Sachs, which was a related party until December 31, 2020 and expensed \$11.9 million of debt issuance costs related to the issuance of an additional \$900.00 million under our \$2,063.9 million term loan facility as discussed in note 14.
+During the year ended December 31, 2021, we recognized \$13.0 million of other income related to the disgorgement of disallowed trading profits from Goldman Sachs, which was a related party until December 31, 2020 and expensed \$11.9 million of debt issuance costs related to the issuance of an additional \$900.0 million under our \$2,063.9 million term loan facility.